jbird33/goldberg_drywall/README.md

 As is noted in the diagram above, I would like to add a table to track the current _Employees_ at Goldberg Drywall.
 The atrributes that I would think the user could get the most benefit from are the Name, Address, Phone, Email, and Current Wage.
 This can be done at a later point and could lead to an assigning _Jobs_ to a _Employee_ relationship.

+I would also like to add some functionality features of maybe a 'Home" button or 'Back'.
+This would allow for more cognitive maneuverability thru the application.
+Instead of using the browser's back button, the user could traverse thru to each page as they saw fit or as they needed data to show on screen.

 ## List of Technologies Used / Dependencies

 **Here is a list of technologies I used to design and implement this application:**